softwareguru/beam-summit-website/content/venue.md

 For fastest entry, please remove laptops, portable charging blocks, metal water bottles, eyeglass cases, and compact umbrellas from your bag(s) when entering the screening area.

 New York City is a place like no other, a vibrant metropolis where innovation, culture, and history collide.
 From its iconic skyline to its bustling streets, the city pulses with endless energy and possibility.
 Whether you’re exploring world-class museums, discovering diverse neighborhoods, or simply taking in the sights and sounds of the city that never sleeps, NYC offers an unforgettable experience at every turn.
-It’s a place where ideas come to life, connections are made, and inspiration is around every corner, perfect for a transformative Beam Summit 2025 experience.
+It’s a place where ideas come to life, connections are made, and inspiration is around every corner, perfect for a transformative Beam Summit 2026 experience.

 We can’t wait to welcome you for three days of learning, sharing, and connection.

-Can’t wait to see you there!
+See you there!

 <div class="container">
   <div class="row">